gtaxay/SOC-Copilot-Wazuh-version/README.md

 ---

 ## Demo / Example
-Below is a truncated example of the structured JSON SOC Copilot produces for direct import into Jira.
+Below is a shortened example of the structured JSON SOC Copilot produces for direct import into Jira.
 The full JSON file is available for download.

 ### Sample Input